LinuxProgramador/Hash_crack/README.md

 This tool has been created for educational purposes only.

 The author is not responsible for any misuse of it.

+Warning: Using dictionaries larger than 10GB is not recommended on low-resource systems.

 Features: